WSDOT/PGSuper/Documentation/Common/UserGuide/Dialogs/Cast Deck.md

 Define the timing parameters
 Item | Description
 -----|---------------
-Age of concrete when deck becomes composite with girders | Enter the age of the concrete when it has sufficient strength to be consider composite with the girders
+Total curing duration | Enter the total curing duration.
+Concrete is assumed to be fully cured when it has sufficient strength to be consider composite with the girders
-Curing Duration | Enter the duration of active curing of the concrete.
-Shrinkage strains are assumed to begin when curing ends.
+Active curing Duration | Enter the duration of active curing of the concrete.
+Shrinkage strains are assumed to begin when active curing ends.
 Time between casting | For staged placement, enter the timing between the start of each placement

 Define the placement regions